hibiken/asynq/README.md

 $ redis-server
 ```

-Next, write a package that encapslates task creation and task handling.
+Next, write a package that encapsulates task creation and task handling.

 ```go
 package tasks